fabiodrg/dotfiles/README.md

-# MyScripts
+# Dotfiles

-A repository hosting my Windows/Linux scripts and configuration files!
+A repository hosting my configuration dotfiles and bash scripts